 All in all, VR can be an effective marketing tool.
 It helps attract people’s attention, make them check your product, talk about it.
 So betting on entertaining content with 3D animations is totally justified if you have the resources and skills.

 The better VR content, the bigger buzz you get.

 If you think of it, virtual reality has an impact on consumers and purchasing process overall.
 Between classic advertisement and innovative entertainment experiences, surely the latter has the upper hand.
 In addition, VR offers your customers a whole journey into the brand universe.

 With more affordable headsets we are witnessing the reinvention of sale points, introduction of VR content into event management, promo campaigns, trade shows, sightseeing tours, etc. Of course, the time of full integration of VR into marketing strategies is yet to come, but opportunities are already here.
 Issues like low resolution, latency, or device bulkiness are going to be resolved very soon as the technology evolves.

 Certain business areas can benefit from VR today, for example:

 - Real Estate: solving agents’ struggles like spending time visiting properties, dealing with “it doesn’t look like the pictures” claims.
 Virtual reality offers a more realistic feel for interior and exterior of homes, apartments, office spaces.

-- Tourism: like Thomas Cook company who were first to bring VR to customers in their stores to experience journeys to Greece, Singapore and New York via Samsung Gear headset.
+- Tourism: like Thomas Cook company who was first to bring VR to customers in their stores to experience journeys to Greece, Singapore, and New York via Samsung Gear headset.
 In result, the company got flight and hotel bookings for 12 million GBP.